 University of Minnesota discounts are available through the vendors featured on this site.
 Please contact vendors directly to purchase chairs or any of the other products listed; you'll find their contact information under each product description.

 Ergonomic Product Reimbursement Form

 View Chairs and Workstations

-(See Product Database for product information) Location: Room W-162 Boynton Health Service On Thursdays from 10:00 am - noon, the room will be staffed by DEHS to offer individual ergonomic assistance.
-Please call (612) 626-6002 for an appointment at other times.
+The ergonomic showroom is now open in the basement of Boynton Health Service in Room W-37.
+The showroom hours are Thursdays from 10:00 am - noon with staff available to offer individual ergonomic assistance.
+Please call 612-626-6002 for an appointment at other times.

 UReturn is an integrated disability services program designed to assist and support all University faculty and staff who experience an illness or injury, either work-related or non-work-related.
 UReturn offers access to a variety of University services that continues through your recovery, return to work, or ongoing employment.

 To access UReturn, please call 612-624-3316 (V) or 612-626-1333 (V/TTY), or 218-722-5232 in Duluth, to schedule a meeting with a UReturn Specialist.
 All calls are confidential.
 If you decide you are interested in pursuing an accommodation/adjustment, we'll ask you to complete some brief registration forms.

 Civil service & bargaining unit staff, call (612) 626-0253.
 Faculty and Academic Staff Assistance Program, call (612) 625-4073.